darena67/rvtaxgroup/content/blog/how-to-get-a-hemp-license-in-california.md

 description: How to get a hemp growing in California
 thumbnail: ../assets/hemp_and_sustainability-min.png
 ---
 In California, hemp licenses are given out by counties.
 Counties work with and account to[ the **CDFA**](https://www.cdfa.ca.gov/plant/industrialhemp/faq.html), which is a food and agriculture agency here in California.
-So, to apply, you need to download the application from the CDFA website and mail it along with supporting documents and the check to your county agricultural commissioner.
+So,  you will need to download the application from the CDFA website and mail it along with supporting documents and the check to your county agricultural commissioner.

 Here is the step-by-step instruction on how to get a hemp growing license in California: